chopralab/lemon/README.md

 Technically speaking, **Lemon** is a *header-only* library.
 This means to use lemon in your own project, just copy the `include/lemon` directory into your project and include the file `lemon/lemon.hpp`.
 There is *no* need to link a special library or package other than Boost.

 **Lemon** is developed to have as few dependencies as possible.
-You only need a recent C++ compiler which supports C++ and a copy of the Boost `filesystem` library and `program_options` library.
+You only need a recent C++ compiler which supports C++ and a copy of the Boost `filesystem` library.
 If you plan on building Python support, you will also need a copy of the Python interpreter and occompaning libraries and header files.
 All other dependencies are installed for you by the build system.

 ```bash
 git clone https://github.com/chopralab/lemon.git